 Terminal_number

 Terminal_number is an identifier for a specific terminal.
-Terminal_number shall be a positive non-zero integer less than or equal to the value of the Number_of_terminals argument,which also matches the number of terminals used in a corresponding IBIS-ISS subcircuit, or the number of ports plus 1 used in a corresponding Touchstone file.
+Terminal_number shall be a positive non-zero integer less than or equal to the value of the Number_of_terminals argument.
+This value will also match the number of terminals used in an associatedIBIS-ISS subcircuit, or the number of ports plus 1 (N+1) used in acorresponding associated Touchstone file.
 The same Terminal_number shall not appear more than once for a given Interconnect Model.
-If any Terminals are not present for a given Interconnect Model, then those terminals are unused, and shall be terminated according to the Unused_Port_termination rules.
+If any Terminals are not present for a given Interconnect Model, then those Terminals are unused, and shall be terminated according to the Unused_port_termination rules.

-The Terminal_number entry shall match the IBIS_ISS terminal (node) position or the Touchstone file terminal (line) position, plus an undeclared reference line.
+The Terminal_number entry shall match the IBIS-ISS terminal (node) position or the Touchstone file terminal (line) position, plus an undeclared reference line.
 The Terminal_number entries may be listed in any order as long as there are no duplicate entries.

 Terminal_type Terminal_type is a string that identifies whether the Terminal is a supply or I/O terminal and whether the Terminal is connected at the buffer, die pad, or pin level.
 Further, if the Terminal is connected to a buffer supply rail, Terminal_type identifies to which specific buffer rail the Terminal is connected.
 Terminal_type shall be one of the following:

-Buf_I/O,
+Buf_I/O

-Pullup_ref,
+Pullup_ref

 Pulldown_ref